IBM/nz-lab/docs/nz-04-Database-Admin.md

   |----------|------------|-----------
   |admin     |password    | IPS database superuser, with full access to all    database administration privileges and objects

--   A preconfigured database group named PUBLIC.
-All database users are automatically placed in the group PUBLIC and therefore inherit all of its privileges
+-   A preconfigured database group named `PUBLIC`.
+All database users are automatically placed in the group `PUBLIC` and therefore inherit all of its privileges

 The IBM Netezza Performance Server warehouse appliance includes a highly